 Established as Tech's first international campus in 1990 in Metz, France, Georgia Tech-Lorraine is a highly innovative institution offering year-round undergraduate, masters and PhD programs.

 Abu Dhabi, UAE

-The most prominent feature of the Georgia Tech-Singapore campus is the Logistics Institute-Asia Pacific (TLI-AP), a collaboration with the National University of Singapore that offers research and education programs in global logistics.
-TLI-AP's role is to deliver leading-edge research and development in logistics engineering, technology, and management and to provide high-quality post-graduate education in logistics at the master's and PhD levels.
+The Logistics Institute-Asia Pacific (TLI-AP) delivers leading-edge research and development in logistics engineering, technology, and management and to provide high-quality post-graduate education in logistics at the master's and PhD levels.

 The Georgia Tech-Shenzhen Master of Science (M.S.)
-Degree Program in Electrical and Computer Engineering (ECE) launched successfully in Shenzhen, China on August 18, 2014.
-Approved by the Southern Association of Colleges and Schools (SACS) and by the Chinese Ministry of Education, this truly unique program allows students from all over the world to receive a high quality education offered by Georgia Tech’s own faculty, gain experiences studying and living in China, and interact with multinational companies in China.
+Degree Program in Electrical and Computer Engineering (ECE) allows students from all over the world to receive a high quality education offered by Georgia Tech’s own faculty, gain experiences studying and living in China, and interact with multinational companies in China.

 Latin America Partnerships

 The Georgia Tech Trade, Innovation & Productivity (TIP) Center in Costa Rica is the latest addition to a network of centers around the world established by Georgia Tech that utilize research, innovation and education.